superseriousbusiness/gotosocial/docs/federation/federating_with_gotosocial.md

 GoToSocial will also parse PropertyValue fields from remote `actor`s discovered by the GoToSocial instance, to allow them to be displayed to users on the GoToSocial instance.

-Differences from other implementations:

-- `PropertyValue` values will usually be wrapped in `<p>` tags, and may consist of multiple short paragraphs.
-- GoToSocial allows up to 6 `PropertyValue` fields by default, as opposed to Mastodon's default 4.
+GoToSocial allows up to 6 `PropertyValue` fields by default, as opposed to Mastodon's default 4.